 NB: The Clash’s back catalogue is a bit of a mess, to be honest.
 Want to buy the album with I Fought The Law on it?
 There isn’t one.
 Heard that (White Man) In Hammersmith Palais is considered by many to be their greatest song?
 It’s not on a studio album either.
 Neither are stone-cold classics Complete Control or Clash City Rockers, or relative hits Bankrobber or This Is Radio Clash.

 So this is buyer’s guide rates all the studio albums, includes their two official live albums, and one compilation (although even that is available in two formats) – if you want the full picture you’ll need to get a best-of.
 For serious fans, that would be the Clash On Broadway boxset or the newer Sound System boxset.
-For newbies, The Essential Clash is a good CD introduction (on vinyl try and find The Story of The Clash Vol. 1 – there is no Volume 2).
+For newbies, The Essential Clash is a good CD introduction (on vinyl try and find The Story of The Clash Vol. 1 – there is no Volume 2) or 2013's 2CD/3 x vinyl set Hits Back, with a tracklisting based on one of Strummer's setlists from 1982.

 Alternatively, try our Clash Spotify playlist.